 The Employee Satisfaction Survey and the Argument about Privilege

 CIBC said that the survey had been undertaken at the request of their counsel in response to the class action claim.
 A CIBC executive testified to this effect.
-Justice Belobaba was rightly skeptical abut this.
-He observed that almost identical surveys had been carried out in the preceding few years, before the litigation commenced.
+Justice Belobaba was rightly skeptical about this.
+He observed that almost identical surveys had been carried out in the preceding few years before the litigation commenced.

 However, the judge noted that the factual issue about whether the lawyers had requested the survey was beside the point.
 He laid out very clearly the legal principles of what makes something privileged.
 It should be obvious that not everything touched by lawyers is subject to solicitor-client privilege:

-A confidential communication between a client and his or her lawyer will be protected by solicitor-client privilege if it is made in the context of a solicitor-client relationship and entails the “seeking or giving of legal advice.” (para.
+Confidential communication between a client and his or her lawyer will be protected by the solicitor-client privilege if it is made in the context of a solicitor-client relationship and entails the “seeking or giving of legal advice.” (para.
 22)